 In the latest installment on the “amino acid protein spiking” fiasco, it has been made public that a class action lawsuit has been filed against ALLMAX Nutrition, with respect to their HexaPro protein powder.

-The file was made public a couple of weeks ago on November 19, 2014, and is now available for download below from our social media followers:
+The file was made public a couple of weeks ago on November 19, 2014, and is now available for download below: